-Even before the rupture brought about by the colonial Anna Arabindan-Kesson is the author of Black Bodies, White genocide of Indigenous communities, and the introduc- Gold: Art, Cotton, and Commerce in the Atlantic World (North Cartion of enslaved Africans to the region, the Caribbean olina: Duke University Press, 2021).
-She is also the director of the digital humanities project Art Hx: Visual and Medical Legacies has been part of a circulating network of ideas, goods, of British Colonialism, www.artandcolonialmedicine.com.
+Anna Arabindan-Kesson is the author of Black Bodies, White Gold: Art, Cotton, and Commerce in the Atlantic World (North Carolina: Duke University Press, 2021).
+She is also the director of the digital humanities project Art Hx: Visual and Medical Legacies of British Colonialism, www.artandcolonialmedicine.com.

-and people within the Americas: a place where mobility Anna Arabindan-Kesson is a Visiting Fellow at The Center and localized experience were never disparate.
-While it for the Study of Social Difference, Columbia University.
-She is is increasingly true that these relational histories have also an Assistant Professor of Black Diasporic art with a joint become the basis for the assertion of national narratives appointment in the Departments of African American Studies
+Anna Arabindan-Kesson is a Visiting Fellow at The Center for the Study of Social Difference, Columbia University.
+She is also an Assistant Professor of Black Diasporic art with a joint appointment in the Departments of African American Studies and Art and Archaeology at Princeton University.